Jabbo16/sc-docker/INSTALL.md

   * [Windows](#windows)
   * [Mac](#mac)

-Docker version used to build the images is `17.09.0-ce`
+Docker version used to build the images is `17.09.0-ce`, but It should work with newer `docker-ce` versions.

 Currently supports only `Python >= 3.6`, but Py2/3 support is planned soon.